-This was a French undertaking, after the defeat of the German forces in France, by ex-members of the Vichy French Milice Français to bring about a real ‘national revolution’ in opposition to an Allied ‘occupation’ of France or the establishment of a communist regime (1944).
+'Maquis Blanc' was a French undertaking, after the defeat of the German forces in France, by ex-members of the Vichy French Milice Française to bring about a real 'national revolution' in opposition to an Allied 'occupation' of France or the establishment of a communist regime (1944).

 The plan had the backing of Germany’s Abwehr intelligence apparatus, and this allowed the training of agents in German sabotage schools.

 It seems likely that a few as two or at most five three-man teams were actually delivered by parachute into France, and documentation shows that two airdrops were made in the département of Corrèze, and the existence of a suggested 'Maquis Blanc' operation in the département of Loire remains to be proved.